Criminal Investigation Division 501-450-4917

 Criminal Investigations Section:

 The Criminal Investigation Section is staffed by Sgt.
 Matt Birdsong, Inv.
-Bric Lewis, Inv.
+Andy Cook, Inv.
 Joe Flack, Inv.
 Eric Woodward, Inv.
 John Fowlkes, Inv.
 Dane Alred, Inv.
-Chad Meli, Inv.
+James Freeman, Inv.
 Kent Hill, Inv.
 Billy Don Kenney, Vanda Phillips, Sex Offender Coordinator, Evidence Custodian as well as Administrative Assistant.

 Once a uniformed deputy completes a report it is then reviewed by Sgt.
 Birdsong.
 Once it is determined to be a felony case it will be assigned to an investigator.
 The Criminal Investigation Division is responsible for evaluating, processing and the disposition of evidence that is recovered from crime scenes.
 They also conduct interviews of the victims, suspects and witnesses.
 They are also responsible for preparing affidavits for arrest warrants and search warrants as well as many other duties.